 You will need also double-sided fusible fleece.
 Bosal has a product that’s made specifically for this project.
 These pre-cut pieces of double-sided fusible fleece speed up the sewing time a little bit.

 But if you are not in a hurry you can cut them yourself (as I did).
 I bought a few yards of double-sided fusible fleece in Joann when it was on sale (50% off) so I just traced the hexagon template onto fusible fleece and cut 12 pieces with my rotary cutter.
+For convenience below are the items sold on Amazon:

-You will need also 3 different fabrics – one for the top, one for the bottom and one for the applique.
+You will need also 3 different fabrics – one for the top, one for the bottom, and one for the applique.
 I didn’t use quilting cotton because I didn’t find any cotton in my collection suitable for this project, so I used just garment fabrics in a variety of bright colors.
 One of them is spandex (sparkling red), left from my daughter’s dancing costume.
-Another one (rich gold and turquoise) is silk brocade – very nice textured fabric.
+Another one (rich gold and turquoise) is silk brocade – a very nice textured fabric.
 Of course, you can change the colors to suit your taste.

 I also used my cutting machine, but if you don’t have one you can cut everything manually with a rotary cutter or shears.